 - We need to do more to reduce stress: To some extent, measurable marketing is intrinsically stressful, because everything we create is tested.
-But there are many things we can do to make the work less stressful—and we’re aware that some of our processes add to the stress.
-We are currently working on this.
+But there are many things we can do to make the work less stressful.
+We are always working on this.

-- No structure for career progression: When TINYpulse asked our team members, “Is your promotion and career path clear to you?” only 33% of them said yes.
-That doesn’t surprise us; it’s not clear to us either.
-We have a very flat organization and, to date, promotions within the company have happened on an ad-hoc, merit-based basis, as Jon mentions below.
-To some extent, career progression should be pragmatic but we do think we need processes for how people get promoted—or, at the very least, a written explanation for how it tends to happen.
+- No structure for career progression: We have a very flat organization and, to date, promotions within the company have happened on an ad-hoc, merit-based basis.
+To some extent, career progression should be pragmatic but we do think we need better processes for how people get promoted.

 - It’s hard to manage work-life balance: Even though many of our team members mention that CRE allows a great work-life balance, many also report that work often spills over into home life.
 That’s a problem that’s hard to solve for remote people—especially when the role is highly demanding and team members have a track record of being obsessed with the work.
 We are constantly looking for strategies that help with this.